dj614/boosting/README.md

-# boosting-main
+# CTB

-An experimental repository for studying **bagging / boosting / XGBoost / CTB**, covering simulation studies, open tabular benchmarks, and comparisons between prediction and statistical inference.
+This is an experimental repository for studying **bagging / boosting / XGBoost / CTB**, covering simulation studies, open tabular benchmarks, and comparisons between prediction and statistical inference.

 ## Environment